Lipschitz regularity for manifold-constrained ROF elliptic systems

-We are now in position to prove Theorem \ref{main-thm3}.
-We only sketch its proof since all the arguments have been already shown in a more complicated framework.
+\begin{proof}[Proof of Theorem \ref{thm:1dcase}] First of all, existence of a minimizer follows easily as in the proof of Proposition \ref{prop:existence}, by using Remark \ref{rem:1dcase}.
+As the proof of item $(a)$ mimics that of Theorem \ref{main-thm1}, we only give a brief sketch since all the arguments have been already shown in a more complicated framework.

-Once the regularity of the solutions of the approximating problems has been obtained, a mollification of the data $f$ as in Proposition \ref{prop:holder-D2u} yields smoothness of the approximating minimizers.
+Once the regularity of the solutions of the approximating problems has been obtained in Lemma \ref{lem:1dreg}, a bootstrap argument and mollification of the data $f$ as in Proposition \ref{prop:holder-D2u} yield smoothness of the approximating minimizers.
 Then, the same Bernstein technique as in Proposition \ref{Porr-cvx}, shows that indeed the Lipschitz constants of the approximations are uniformly bounded.
-Therefore, a passage to the limit as in Proposition \ref{final_result}, together with lower semicontinuity of $\mathcal E_\sigma$, proves the result.
+We point out that no curvature restrictions appear in the 1-dimensional case, since the term $\mathscr R$ in Lemma \ref{Porr:lem1} vanishes.
+Finally, a passage to the limit as in Proposition \ref{final_result}, together with lower semicontinuity of $\mathcal E_\sigma$, proves the result.